MangaD/DAD-Project/README.md

 ### Puppet Master

 The Puppet Master is the program we use to start and manage servers and clients.
 It can also run a script file to automate this task (specification in the assignment).
 The script file can also contain comments (start with ';').
 In order for the PM to work, a PCS must be running on the machine where processes will be created.
+The PM listens on TCP port 10001.
+For starting servers and clients, their remoting addresses must be provided and are what the user decides.

 ### Process Creation Service

 This process runs on the machines where servers and clients will be launched.
-It listens on port 10000.
+It listens on TCP port 10000.

 ### Server